ExtremeCreator20/ChessCheck/README.md

 3. **Paste a PGN:**
    Use the provided form on the main page to paste a PGN for analysis.

+### Support

+Currently only Windows x64, Linux x64 and macOS are supported.
+It might work on other OSs too.

 ### Changing settings

 You can change them by going into `config.json` or using the web ui (cog icon).